HannimalCrackers/DHUM_73000/007_workinprogress.md

 * Batch renamed images to match name CALC from Tableau using commands in Terminal

 &nbsp;
-* Selecting most recent 50 images (not including any selfies) to work with.
+* Selecting most recent 50 photos (not including any selfies) to work with.
 This may be too ambitious.
+Oldest image in set is from October 2017.